 - Take Vitamin B6 50 mg twice daily and Unisom: 1/2 of a tablet at bedtime.
 These can be purchased over-the-counter.

 BACK PAIN may be noted as posture is altered during pregnancy.
-Tuck buttocks under, wear low heeled shoes, and have a firm mattress.
+Tuck buttocks under, wear low heeled shoes and have a firm mattress.
 Back rubs may be both helpful and enjoyable.
-Exercises to strengthen your back, hips and core muscles are helpful, as well as stretching these areas.
+Exercises to strengthen your back, hips, and core muscles are helpful, as well as stretching these areas.

 CONSTIPATION AND/OR HEMORRHOIDS may appear or be aggravated during pregnancy.
 Try to develop a regular time for elimination.
-Eating high fiber foods, raw fruits and vegetables is helpful.
+Eating high fiber foods, raw fruits and vegetables are helpful.
 Increasing your water intake will also help.
 See the recommended safe medications as additional options.

 LEG CRAMPS can be annoying.
 Avoid pointing your toes when stretching; instead, flex your feet.
 Make sure you are eating a well-rounded diet and taking your prenatal vitamin.
 Increasing your water intake is helpful for this as well.